Parallelisms#

 FSDP2 (Fully Sharded Data Parallelism):

 Shards model parameters, gradients, and optimizer states across GPUs in the data-parallel dimension.
 Dramatically reduces per-GPU memory – enabling training of models that would not fit with DDP.
-Controlled via the data_parallel_size argument.
+Controlled via dp_size; when dp_size is null, NeMo Automodel infers it from the world size and the other parallelism dimensions.

 Tensor Parallelism (TP):

 Splits individual weight matrices across GPUs.
 For example, a large linear layer’s weight is partitioned column-wise or row-wise so each GPU holds only a slice.
-Controlled via the tensor_parallel_size argument.
+Controlled via tp_size.
 The model must define a TP sharding plan (which layers are split and how).
-SpeechLM2 models automatically use the HuggingFace TP plan for the backbone LLM when available.
+Automodel-backed SpeechLM2 models use the Automodel plan for the backbone LLM.

 Sequence Parallelism (SP):